sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 ```

 The rest of the file defines the necessary props more closely, and
 finally exports the component.
-Since the form uses microcopy, and
+Since the form uses Console-editable
-therefore needs the
+marketplace texts, and therefore needs the
 [_intl_ object](https://formatjs.io/docs/react-intl/api/#the-intl-object),
 we need to compose
 [injectIntl](https://formatjs.io/docs/react-intl/api/#injectintl-hoc)